STEPS Building, Room 436

 I am an ecological anthropologist who studies how culture shapes the way humans interact with natural environments.
 My research topics range from how Tzeltal Maya use medicinal plants to decisions about water in the American Southwest, response to floods along the Mississippi River, and impacts of extractive technologies like hydraulic fracturing for natural gas.
 All my research is designed to inform public policy or is directly integrated with efforts to create change.

 We are on the verge of a massive socio-ecological transition, similar to the agricultural and industrial revolutions.
-Today's students will be the architects of the next worldview.
+Today's students will be the architects of a new worldview.
 My responsibility as a teacher is to help students learn to navigate this transition through critical thinking and recognizing cultural bias.

 I originally majored in music in college and played professionally for over 10 years.
 But the sound of nature is the sweetest music to my ears.
 I’ve always enjoyed the outdoors--fishing the Connecticut shoreline, hiking the mountains of New England, canoeing the bogs of Maine, and identifying birds and wild plants.
 In 1984 I received a bachelor degree in geography and worked for 10 years as a transportation planner and policy analyst for the state of Connecticut.
 During that time, I began to question human impacts on our natural environment.
 In 1994 I changed careers and went to the Yale School of Forestry and Environmental Studies to earn a master’s degree in ecology and policy.
 I eventually realized that to solve our problems we need to understand how people think about nature and organize themselves to interact with the natural world.
 I decided to study for a doctoral degree in ecological anthropology at the University of Georgia.
 Twists and turns in my career have allowed me to live with cowboys in Venezuela, Mayans in Mexico, and other wonderful people.
 Along the way, I learned new languages like Spanish and Tzeltal Maya.